KyloIO/kylo-docs/installation/HDP25ClusterDeploymentGuide.rst

 5. Import the data ingest template.

    a.
+Locate the data_ingest.zip file.
+You will need the file locally to upload it.
+You can find it in one of two places:

+        1) <kylo_project>/samples/templates/nifi-1.0/
+        2) /opt/kylo/setup/data/templates/nifi-1.0

+   b.
 Go to the templates page and import the data ingest template.

-   b.
+   c.
 Manually update the Spark validate processor.

       Add this variable to the ${table_field_policy_json_file}.
 It should look like this: